Indian team wins silver in men's fours lawn bowls | Sports-Games

 - United Kingdom

-India won its second medal in lawn bowls competition at the Commonwealth Games after the men's fours team settled for a silver after losing to Norther Ireland in the final here on Saturday.
+India won its second medal in lawn bowls competition at the Commonwealth Games as the men's fours team settled for a silver medal after losing to Norther Ireland in the final here on Saturday.

 The final score read 18-5 in favour of Northern Ireland.